shotbyblueberry/blueberrystudio.fr/README.md

 To install and run the website locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/aima-developpement.fr.git`
-2. Navigate to the project directory: `cd blueberrypictures.fr`
+2. Navigate to the project directory: `cd blueberrystudio.fr`

 ## Usage